ClojureBridge/community-docs/docs/clojure/string.md

 Clojure functions for seq also work for strings.
 When those functions are used on strings, `Character` type values are returned.

-Characters are like strings, `java.lang.Character` type and expressed as `\` followed by a single letter.
+Characters have the `java.lang.Character` type and are expressed as `\` followed by a single letter.

   - take-nth : [http://clojuredocs.org/clojure_core/clojure.core/take-nth](http://clojuredocs.org/clojure_core/clojure.core/take-nth)
   - rest : [http://clojuredocs.org/clojure_core/clojure.core/rest](http://clojuredocs.org/clojure_core/clojure.core/rest)